BumpyNic/RizzLang-Open-Source-/README.md

 pip install termcolor (for Linux and Windows) pip3 install termcolor (for MACOS)

-## Step 3: Run the Rizz Interpreter
+## Step 3: Run the Rizzlang!

 Once the dependencies are installed, you can start coding in rizzlang!

 Example:
 	1. Create a .rizz file (e.g., main.rizz) with your Rizz code.
-Here’s a simple example of some code in Rizzlang:
+Here’s a simple example of some code in Rizzlang (Syntax is exactly the same as python):

-flex "Hello, fam!"

 vibe greet(name):
     bet name == "John":
-        flex "Yo, John!"
-    no cap:
-        flex "Who's there?"
+        flex("Yo, John!")
+    nobet name == "Alice":
+        flex("Yo, Alice!")
+    nocap:
+        flex("Who are you?")

 greet("John")
+greet("Alice")
 greet("Stranger")

 ## Step 4: Running the code

-Go to your code then open the terminal.
-Type in "python3 rizz.py main.rizz" For the main.rizz part, just put your file name for the Rizzlang code.
+MACOS: Go to your code then open the terminal.
+Type in "python3 rizz.py main.rizz" WINDOWS/LINUX: Go to your code then open the terminal.
+Type in "python rizz.py main.rizz" For the main.rizz part, just put your file name for the Rizzlang code.
 Keep rizz.py the same